-4. That defendant purposely prevented or attempted to prevent \\\\\ from effecting the arrest.
+- 3. That defendant knew or had reason to know that was a law enforcement officer effecting an arrest. - That defendant purposely prevented or attempted to prevent from effecting the arrest.

-The first element that the State must prove beyond a reasonable doubt is that \\\\\ was a law enforcement officer.
-A law enforcement officer is a person whose public duties include the power to act as an officer for the detection, apprehension, arrest and conviction of offenders against the laws of this State.
+The first element that the State must prove beyond a reasonable doubt is that was a law enforcement officer.
+A law enforcement officer is a person whose public duties include the power to act as an officer for the detection, apprehension, arrest and conviction of offenders against the laws of this State.3

-The second element that the State must prove beyond a reasonable doubt is that \\\\\ was effecting an arrest.
-It is not a defense to a prosecution under this subsection that the law enforcement officer was acting unlawfully in making the arrest, provided (he/she) was acting under color of (his/her) official authority and provided the law enforcement officer announces (his/her) intention to arrest prior to the resistance.
+The second element that the State must prove beyond a reasonable doubt is that was effecting an arrest.
+It is not a defense to a prosecution under this subsection that the law enforcement officer was acting unlawfully in making the arrest, provided (he/she) was acting under color of (his/her) official authority and provided the law enforcement officer announces (his/her) intention to arrest prior to the resistance.4

-The third element that the State must prove beyond a reasonable doubt is that the defendant knew or had reason to know that \\\\\\ was a law enforcement officer effecting an arrest.
-A person acts knowingly with respect to the nature of (his/her) conduct or the attendant circumstances if (he/she) is aware that (his/her) conduct is of that nature, or that such circumstances exist, or (he/she) is aware of a high probability of their existence.
-A person acts knowingly with respect to a result of (his/her) conduct if (he/she) is aware that it is practically certain that (his/her) conduct will cause such a result.
-"Knowing," "with knowledge" or equivalent terms have the same meaning.
+The third element that the State must prove beyond a reasonable doubt is that the defendant knew or had reason to know that was a law enforcement officer effecting an arrest.5 A person acts knowingly with respect to the nature of (his/her) conduct or the attendant circumstances if (he/she) is aware that (his/her) conduct is of that nature, or that such circumstances exist, or (he/she) is aware of a high probability of their existence.
+A person acts knowingly with respect to a result of (his/her) conduct if (he/she) is aware that (his/her) is aware that it is practically certain that (his/her)